Testing in Production: Pros and Cons

 Real World Accuracy

 Testing production systems are more geared towards reality.
-On the other hand, testing in non-production environments like development, quality assurance, and staging systems, does have value but it does not mirror the real world.
+On the other hand, checking it in non-prod environments like development, quality assurance, and staging systems, does have value but it does not mirror the real world.
 This is because they are running on different codes, server operating systems, and patch levels.
-Often, testing in the two environments will yield starkly different results, which are particularly noticeable in penetration testing, as configurations vary at the application and server levels.
+Often, evaluating in the two environments will yield starkly different results, which are particularly noticeable in penetration , as configurations vary at the application and server levels.
+Testing in production is a strategy that allows teams to catch issues in live environments, enhancing real-world reliability.
+Best practices for testing in prod include using canary releases and deploying changes incrementally.

 Verifying Functionality

-Smoke and sanity tests are mostly performed in production environments.
-Smoke testing checks if the product’s main functionalities are working correctly.
-Sanity testing verifies if bugs have been fixed and the functionality of the product is as expected.
+Smoke and sanity tests are mostly performed in these environments.
+Smoke evaluation checks if the product’s main functionalities are working correctly.
+It verifies if bugs have been fixed and the functionality of the product is as expected.
 This enhances the likelihood of improved service.

 User Experience